projectara/greybus-spec/source/hardware_model.rst

 3. Set WAKE to WAKE_DEASSERTED
 4. Set WAKE to WAKE_UNSET

-This is called a :ref:`TimeSync Pulse <glossary-timesync-pulse>`.
-The duration of the :ref:`TimeSync Pulse <glossary-timesync-pulse>` is implementation-defined but must be less than the implementation-defined :ref:`WAKE Pulse Cold Boot Threshold
+This is called a :term:`TimeSync Pulse`.
+The duration of the :term:`TimeSync Pulse` is implementation-defined but must be less than the implementation-defined :term:`WAKE Pulse Cold Boot Threshold`.
-<glossary-wake-pulse-cold-boot>`.

 .. _hardware-model-unipro: